Ryan helps Notre Dame rout No. 20 Michigan State 70-52 - WHIZ News

 SOUTH BEND, Ind.
 (AP) — Cormac Ryan scored 20 of his 23 points in the first half as Notre Dame cruised to a 70-52 win over No. 20 Michigan State on Wednesday night in the ACC/Big Ten Challenge.

-He went 6-of-7 on 3′s, missing his last one, to keep him from tying a school single-game record for most 3-pointers without a miss.
-Ryan helped the Fighting Irish (6-1) jump out to a 42-24 halftime lead.
+Ryan went 6-of-7 on 3′s, missing his last one to keep him from tying a school single-game record for most triples without a miss.
+He helped the Fighting Irish (6-1) jump out to a 42-24 halftime lead.

+“I think we were due for one, all of us,” Ryan said of veteran-heavy Notre Dame shaking off some early-season close calls and then a loss in its last outing.
+“We have guys who are too good at playing the right way.
+I think we were still kind of finding ourselves and we picked a good night to figure it out.”

 JJ Starling added 14 points and Dane Goodwin 12 for the Irish, who led 39-16 by the 4:33 mark of the first half and didn’t commit their first turnover until more than 17 minutes into the game.